 Strong, natural brows are here to stay—which is why if your arches are of the sparser variety, the FOMO is real.
 But while you've likely heard that if you've plucked your brows for long enough, they don't stand a chance of coming back, in many cases, that's simply not true—we can promise you that from our experience, growing out eyebrows doesn't have to be as painful a process as they all suggest.

 Still, it's not quite as simple as just not touching your brows for a few months.
-There are other factors at play, from the food you eat to the skincare formulas you use, not to mention bonus strategies straight from pros and editors in the know that will gently coax your formerly full brows back out of hiding.
+There are other factors at play, from the food you eat to the skincare formulas you use, not to mention bonus strategies straight from pros in the know that will gently coax your formerly full brows back out of hiding.

 Follow these eight essential rules to help your arches meet their full potential.

 It's going to take more than a few months of not touching your brows to see major growth—in fact, in our experience, we tend to see the biggest spurt after the one-year mark.
 Don't get frustrated, because it's worth the wait.
-In the meantime, work with what you've got by using makeup to shape and groom.
+In the meantime, work with what you've got by using an eyebrow pencil to shape and groom.

 Hair loss anywhere is often a signal that something in your body is out of balance.
 Stress, hormonal imbalance, and lack of protein can all contribute.
 If both your brows and your hair are slow-growing or thinning and you don't think anxiety is the culprit, consider visiting your doc to get your nutrient levels checked.
 (Just a simple blood test can determine if that's the case.)

 Now that full brows are more in vogue than ever, there's a burgeoning market for formulas that simultaneously condition and accelerate growth.
 One of our current favourites is this all-natural option from RapidBrow that contains a blend of proteins and peptides to stimulate fast-growing, fuller arches.